What is an Ecommerce business?

 - Cross-selling: Displaying product suggestions based on the selected items. (recommendation of a tripod as you are buying a Camera)

-– Up-selling: Encouraging the purchase of a more upgraded version. (displaying an iPhone of 64GB storage, when you selected an iPhone of 16GB)
+- Up-selling: Encouraging the purchase of a more upgraded version. (displaying an iPhone with 64GB storage when you selected an iPhone with 16GB)

-– Volume Discounts: Attracting the consumer to buy in larger quantities to get an offer.
+- Volume Discounts: Attracting consumers to buy in larger quantities to get an offer.
 (Save up to 50% on the purchase of 50 copies)